 How, then, did she become a great composer?
-I’ll offer three possible reasons below, but first, let’s sample her music.
+I’ll float a few ideas below, but first, let’s sample her music.
 Farrenc’s mastery of the craft of composition has never been doubted, but her gift for inspired ideas deserves equal recognition.
 Consider one of her chamber masterpieces, the Piano Quintet no. 2.
 After a brief introduction, she introduces the main theme.
 It is hymnlike, played softly, at two-triplets-to-a-bar, but see if it doesn’t make you think of the catchiest public-radio earworm ever written:

-When Don Voegeli wrote the bouncy march that is the All Things Considered song in 1976, he was inspired by the rhythm of radio static and couldn’t possibly have known Farrenc's Quintet, which had been out of print since 1895 and wasn’t recorded until the 1990s.
-It is not allusion, then, but a musical coincidence, like the similarity between Mahler’s heaven-storming Symphony no. 2, “The Resurrection,” and the Mexican Hat Dance Song:
+When Don Voegeli wrote the bouncy march that is the All Things Considered song in 1976, he was inspired by the rhythm of radio static.
+He couldn’t possibly have known Farrenc's Quintet, which had been out of print since 1895 and would be recorded for the first time in the 1990s.
+The resemblance is not an allusion, then, but a coincidence, like the similarity between Mahler’s heaven-storming Symphony no. 2, “The Resurrection,” and the Mexican Hat Dance Song:

-I can't think of a tune more irresistible than the All Things Considered song, except, perhaps, the Mexican Hat Dance Song.
-More telling is that as you listen to Farrenc’s Quintet, the power of her harmony and counterpoint makes you forget the familiar radio theme and draws you into a noble realm to which later, more ironic, eras had less access.
+I can't think of a tune more irresistible than the All Things Considered song, except, maybe, the Mexican Hat Dance Song.
+But as you listen to Farrenc’s Quintet, the power of her harmony and counterpoint makes you forget the familiar radio theme, and draws you into a noble realm that became less accessible to later, more ironic, eras.

-How, then, did Farrenc overcome the odds?
-As I mentioned, I can think of three elements.
-First, Farrenc never fell for the Amadeus Myth, the belief that great art flows mystically through a divinely inspired elect, who are thereby spared from working at it.
+1. First, Farrenc never fell for the Amadeus Myth.
+By that, I mean the belief that great art flows mystically through a divinely inspired elect, who are thereby spared from working at it.
 The pithiest buster of this myth may be Pierre Renoir, who told his students, "First become a good craftsperson, then the genius will take care of itself."
-A generation before Renoir, Farrenc had embodied that principle.
-So had Amadeus.
+A generation before Renoir, Farrenc embodied that principle.
+So did Amadeus.
 The great musicologist Neal Zaslaw demonstrated that, contra Peter Shaffer, Mozart was “a working stiff,” who sat down at his keyboard to sketch, draft and revise.
 In childhood, Mozart had been drilled in harmony, counterpoint, form and technique by his overbearing dad, and before maturity Wolfgang put in far more than the 10,000 hours of practice prescribed by Malcolm Gladwell.
 Yet in his late twenties Mozart needed several years to write his greatest set of string quartets, which he then called "the fruits of long and laborious endeavor."

-As the child of artists living in the Sorbonne, Farrenc had first-rate piano instruction when young, and when she later decided to focus on composition she embraced its rigors with her characteristic discipline.
+As the child of artists living in the Sorbonne, Farrenc had first-rate piano instruction, and when she later decided to focus on composition she embraced its rigors with her characteristic discipline.
 Since she couldn’t take Conservatory classes in composing, she sought private instruction from the Conservatory’s director, Anton Reicha, the man who first used the term “sonata form” to codify the style of Haydn and Mozart.
 Such thoroughness informed her teaching, too: when she published a set of piano etudes, which became standard at the Paris Conservatory in the 19th century, she commenced in the style of Bach then moved forward historically.
-As a composer, her craft equalled that of her male contemporaries.
+As a composer, her craft equaled that of male contemporaries.

-But what in the first place let her dare to enter a profession that excluded women?
+2. But what let her even dare to enter a profession that excluded women?
 This brings us to a second element of Farrenc's achievement: the role of professional discouragement or encouragement.
-Louise's husband, Aristide Farrenc, tried composing when young, realized he was merely a hack, then dropped composing for publishing.
+Louise's husband, Aristide Farrenc, tried composing when young, realized he was a hack, then dropped composing for publishing.
 But his musical knowledge allowed him, says a contemporary, “to sense his young wife’s talent for composing, to encourage her, virtually force her, they say, to make available to the public works which her modesty, of a degree rarely encountered, impelled her to keep unpublished.”

 "Aristide Farrenc was able to sense his young wife’s talent for composing, to encourage her, virtually force her, they say, to make available to the public works which her modesty, of a degree rarely encountered, impelled her to keep unpublished." -Michel Brenet